-After you complete the course of topical treatment, most side effects should have passed within 2 weeks.
+Sometimes the area where the treatment has been used can become irritated or sore.
+After you complete the course of treatment, most side effects should have passed within 2 weeks.

 Yes.
-You can get treatment at your local sexual health clinic or attend a Genitourinary Medicine (GUM) walk in surgery.
+You can get treatment at your local sexual health clinic or from your GP.
 These clinics are available for everyone to use confidentially, regardless of age.
-They are free.
+They’re free.

 Yes.
 If you are diagnosed with genital warts then it is better for your partner to go and get a check up, in case they also have warts that they might not have noticed.

 You should avoid having sex whilst you’ve got genital warts.
 Instead, you should follow the treatment as prescribed and wait for it to take effect.
 You need to give the warts time to heal.
 Sex can make them bleed and slow down your recovery.
-By not having sex, you’ll get back to normal quicker.
+By not having sex, you’ll recover more quickly.
 You’ll also be less likely to pass the warts on to your sexual partner.

 Even after the warts have cleared up, you can still have traces of HPV in your skin cells.
 For this reason, to be on the safe side, use a condom for the first three months after the warts have cleared up.

 There is no evidence to suggest that having genital warts will affect your fertility.

 They're skin coloured bumps, fleshy growths or changes to the skin that appear on the genital area: on the penis, vagina or around the anus.